material-motion/material-motion/plan-execution-pattern.md

 Benefits of this separation:

 - It allows execution to occur in a separate, potentially non-blocking context.
-- It enables design tooling and engineering to communicate in a language that isn't code.
+- It enables design tooling and bespoke applications to communicate in a language that isn't code.

 ## Examples of this separation